chris31331/stick/README.md

-# Simple Time Interval Consensus Keys
+# Simple Time Interval Consensus Kludge

 STICK is a Distributed Consensus Protocol, like PAXOS and RAFT.